khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Bug-Reports/BUG-006-Hover-Contrast.md

 ## Preconditions

-The Cloud Import page is accessible and the relevant Cloud integration settings are available.
+* Cloud Import page is accessible.
+* Relevant Cloud integration settings are available.

-## Steps to Reproduce
+## Steps

 1. Open **Files**.
 2. Click **Import from Cloud**.
 3. Click **Set up in Settings**.
 4. Navigate to the relevant Cloud integration settings.
 5. Locate the action button.
-6. Move the mouse over the button.
+6. Hover over the button.
 7. Compare the normal and hover states.

 ## Actual Result

-In the hover state, the button background becomes white while the text remains white.
-The text blends into the background and becomes practically unreadable.
+When hovering over the button, the background becomes white while the text remains white.
+As a result, the text blends into the background and becomes difficult to read.

 ## Expected Result

-The hover state should maintain sufficient contrast between the button text and background.
+The button text should remain clearly readable in both normal and hover states, with sufficient contrast between the text and background.

 ## Impact

-Users may have difficulty reading the action and identifying what the button does.
+Users may have difficulty reading the button label and understanding the available action.